Russell's paradox

+The paradox had already been discovered independently in 1899 by the German mathematician Ernst Zermelo.
+However, Zermelo did not publish the idea, which remained known only to David Hilbert, Edmund Husserl, and other academics at the University of Göttingen.
+At the end of the 1890s, Georg Cantor – considered the founder of modern set theory – had already realized that his theory would lead to a contradiction, as he told Hilbert and Richard Dedekind by letter.

 Informal presentation

 Most sets commonly encountered are not members of themselves.
+Call a set "normal" if it is not a member of itself, and "abnormal" if it is a member of itself.
+Clearly every set must be either normal or abnormal.
 For example, consider the set of all squares in a plane.
-This set is not itself a square in the plane, thus it is not a member of itself.
-Let us call a set "normal" if it is not a member of itself, and "abnormal" if it is a member of itself.
-Clearly every set must be either normal or abnormal.
-The set of squares in the plane is normal.
+This set is not itself a square in the plane, thus it is not a member of itself and is therefore normal.
 In contrast, the complementary set that contains everything which is not a square in the plane is itself not a square in the plane, and so it is one of its own members and is therefore abnormal.

-Now we consider the set of all normal sets, R, and try to determine whether R is normal or abnormal.
+Consider the set of all normal sets, R, and try to determine whether R is normal or abnormal.
 If R were normal, it would be contained in the set of all normal sets (itself), and therefore be abnormal; on the other hand if R were abnormal, it would not be contained in the set of all normal sets (itself), and therefore be normal.
 This leads to the conclusion that R is neither normal nor abnormal: Russell's paradox.

 Formal presentation

 The term "naive set theory" is used in various ways.
-In one usage, naive set theory is a formal theory, that is formulated in a first-order language with a binary non-logical predicate $\in$, and that includes the Axiom of extensionality:
+In one usage, naive set theory is a formal theory, that is formulated in a first-order language with a binary non-logical predicate $\in$, and that includes the axiom of extensionality:

 and the axiom schema of unrestricted comprehension: